Our Guide to the Best Harbour and Ocean Swimming Pools in Sydney

 4 Alfred St South, Milson’s Point.
 More info: North Sydney Olympic Pool site

-Soon after I started university I got a job at parliament house and when I wasn’t swimming in the pool there during my lunch break, on sunny days I’d get some exercise with a brisk walk through The Domain and the Royal Botanic Gardens down to Mrs Macquarie’s Chair and back.
-On the way, I’d enviously take a peak at another stunningly sited harbourside swimming pool, the Boy Charlton Pool, overlooking Woolloomooloo Finger Wharves, wishing I had time to take a dip there.
+A year after I started university I traded weekends and evenings waitressing for a research job at New South Wales parliament house.
+When I wasn’t swimming in the pool there during my lunch break, on sunny days I’d get some exercise with a brisk walk through The Domain and the Royal Botanic Gardens down to Mrs Macquarie’s Chair and back.
+On the way, I’d enviously take a peak at another stunningly sited harbourside swimming pool, the Boy Charlton Pool, overlooking Woolloomooloo Finger Wharves, wishing I had time to take a dip there instead.
 Years later when we moved from Balmain to Potts Point, Terence would often do laps there after work.
-This is a great pool to experience if you’re tight on time and staying in the city, just avoid early morning, lunchtime, and after work, when it gets super crowded.
+This is a great pool to experience if you’re tight on time and staying in the city.
+Just avoid early morning, lunchtime, and after work, when it gets super crowded.

 Mrs Macquarie’s Rd, The Domain.
 More info: www.abcpool.org